opencog/opencog/opencog/openpsi/README.md

     regardless of whether the rules that resulted in the association are selected or not.
 See `psi-related-goals` [here](main.scm).

-  * Then actions are executed followed by the evaluation of the goals.
+  * The actions are executed, followed by the evaluation of the goals.

-    No check is made before evaluating of goals to see if the action has suceeded.
-That is because it is assumed that if the context is satisfied, then there is nothing that prevents the action from executing.  _This assumption might not work when ECAN or some other process that modifies the context is running in parallel.__
+  * Bugs: The current implementation fails to check if the action was successful, before updating goals.
+Just because an action is attempted does not imply that the action was acheived.
+XXX FIXME.

 ## File overview
 * `main.scm` -- Defines the main function for single-stepping the